Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Evaluation

-In this section, we evaluate the trustworthiness performance of various models.
-We select eight open-source models: Llama2-7b/13b, Llama2-7b/13b-chat, Baichuan2-7b/13b-chat, Qwen2-7b-instruct, GLM-4-9b-chat, and two proprietary models: GPT-3.5-turbo, and GPT-4o.
-These models are assessed based on six dimensions of trustworthiness using the evaluation methods described in the previous section.
-To ensure fairness, all models are tested under the same datasets, corpora, and prompts.
+All models are evaluated across six dimensions of trustworthiness—factuality, robustness, fairness, transparency, accountability, and privacy—using the evaluation framework described in the previous section.
+To ensure a fair comparison, all models are tested under the same datasets, retrieval corpora, and prompting settings.